brianleehere/brianleehereresume/README.md

 **What works well:**
 - The human-in-the-loop permission model builds trust — you see every command before it runs and can course-correct in real time
-- The iteration loop (describe → build → preview → refine) felt fast and intuitive
+- The iteration loop (describe → build → preview → refine) felt fast and intuitive!
 - API integration was smooth — streaming responses worked out of the box with minimal configuration

 **Where there's room to improve:**